aevri/barrie-bear/barrie_bear.md

 good as they had hoped, but undaunted, they set about surveying the scene.
-Below them was a gently sloping sandy beach and the Sea, which was as calm as a mill pond, was lapping the shore ghythmically and ge nt 1y 0
+Below them was a gently sloping sandy beach and the Sea, which was as calm as a mill pond, was lapping the shore rhythmically and gently.

 They could not have found a better position from which to spy out the landscape.
 With the naked eye, only miles and miles of sea